My first time flying with Stella, we both learned a lot.

 ✈️ Bring a new toy they’ve never seen before, intrigue is everything.

 ✈️ Work with what you’ve got!
-Ask for blankets and set them on the for added space to explore.
-Water bottles and flight safety cards are the best toys.
+Ask for blankets and set them on the floor for added space to explore.
+Water bottles are the best toys.

-I thought a window seat would be best but I’ve got a nosy baby so she liked watching the flights attendants walk up and down the isle most.
-At the end of the day you know you’re baby best so prepare however you think is right.
+I thought a window seat would be best but she preferred watching the flights attendants walk up and down the isles.
+At the end of the day you know your baby best so prepare however you think is right.

-I’m sure the list goes on and wisdom is always welcome here, but I’d say mental preparation is most vital.
-On the way home, our flight was delayed and we were stuck on the tarmac for another hour.
-I gave her my seat and sat on the floor playing with Stella until it was time to take off.
-Traveling is always unpredictable but with littles, you need a lot more patience and the appropriate expectations for what you can handle.
+Traveling is always unpredictable but with littles, you need a lot more patience and appropriate expectations for what you can handle.
 When traveling with connecting flights, build in extra time with layovers to give you both a break.